Tomev/qcflow/docs/source/llms/tracing/index.rst

 Setting Tags on a Finished Trace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To set tags on a trace that has already been completed and logged in the backend store, use the :py:meth:`qcflow.client.MlflowClient.set_trace_tag` method to set a tag on a trace, and the :py:meth:`qcflow.client.MlflowClient.delete_trace_tag` method to remove a tag from a trace.
+To set tags on a trace that has already been completed and logged in the backend store, use the :py:meth:`qcflow.client.QCFlowClient.set_trace_tag` method to set a tag on a trace, and the :py:meth:`qcflow.client.QCFlowClient.delete_trace_tag` method to remove a tag from a trace.

 .. code-block:: python